 The very first thing that I want to throw at you is some golf grip tips.

 So remember, light grip pressure is important when using your driver, woods, and your high irons, like the 3,4,5.
 Choke down a little and grip a little harder when your hitting out of the rough or approach shots to the green.
-These are great golf lessons that I,m giving you so go to the range and see for yourself.
+These are important golf tips, so go to the range and see for yourself.

 Next, and this creates speed and speed equals distance, try adjusting your stance a little by turning your front foot out to where it’s about 30 degrees open.
 This will help you to clear your left side faster on your downswing, right side if your a lefty, creating faster arm speed.